Letter from the Chairman

 We have transformed several aspects of the Bank’s credit process for improved efficiency, transparency and accountability.

 The Bank has instituted that credit approval will fall outside the jurisdiction of the Bank’s shareholders, where an independent Board Credit Committee (BCC) and an Management Committee (MCC) comprising experienced senior executives assumes this responsibility.
 We have progressively appointed independent directors to sit on this committee.
-Daw Nang Lang Kham remains the only shareholder sitting on the BCC in an interim capacity, and will be relieved of this position as soon as a replacement member is identified.
+The new Independent Director, U Kyaw Min Htun, joined the Board Credit Committee (BCC) on the 3rd August 2021.

 Diversification of Portfolio and established limits to manage concentration risk